salylgw/gammath_spot/README.md

 # Gammath™ SPOT
 **S**tock **P**rice-**O**pining **T**ool is a DIY stock technical analysis tool used to analyze stocks and compute gScore that indicates the degree at which a stock is trading at a perceived discount or a perceived premium.
-The gScore is then used like an indicator in making buy. sell or hold decision on the stock.
+The gScore is then used like an indicator in making buy, sell or hold decision on the stock.

 # How does it do that?
 It does this in two parts:
 1. It provides a `gammath_stocks_data_scraper.py` app that scrapes the web to obtain stock information necessary to run its gScore computing algorithm.